What Is a Passing Score on an Aptitude Test?

 3. The level and type of job you’re applying for

-Percentile score is often more important than raw score.
+The percentile score is often more important than raw score.
 For example, scoring in the 70th percentile means you performed better than 70% of test takers.

 How Are Scores Used in Hiring?